809: I Was a Teenage Werewolf

 Take Back the Night is a protest march that takes place regularly around the world; it is an expression of defiance against the fear of violence that women face, particularly when going out at night.
 The first Take Back the Night rally in the United States was held in San Francisco in 1978.

-Well, if you see him howling around your kitchen door, better not let him in.
+Men, if you see him howling 'round your kitchen door, better not let him in.

 Another reference to the song “Werewolves of London” (see above note).
 The actual line: “If you hear him howling around your kitchen door/Better not let him in.”